Updated 5-10-2011

 THE STORY OF THE BAND

-Formed in the mid-90s at West Virginia University, the band caught the ear of a local investor/producer who believed enough in their original songs to pay for a studio album.
+Formed at West Virginia University, the band caught the ear of a local investor/producer who believed enough in their original songs to pay for a studio album.
 While still students, the band headed first to Pittsburgh then to Smash Studios in Manhattan to record an original album.
 Being everyone's first experience in the studio, the band didn't know what to expect.
 But the album represented youthful energy well, and sold steadily.
 The band was invited to play live on WXDX 105.9 The X in Pittsburgh who spun tracks on their local's show.

 ATLANTA